Efficient Offline Reinforcement Learning: First Imitate, then Improve: Introduction

 \section{Introduction}

-Recent work has highlighted the effectiveness of supervised learning approaches (without temporal difference learning) for offline reinforcement learning \citep{emmons_rvs_2022, chen_decision_2021, brandfonbrener_offline_2021, peng_advantage-weighted_2019}.
-Other work has analysed in detail the limitations of these supervised approaches and when off-policy reinforcement learning techniques should be favoured \citep{kumar_when_2022, brandfonbrener_when_2022, paster_you_2022}.
-Given these seemingly opposing approaches, it is natural to ask: can we get the best of both supervised learning and temporal difference learning for offline reinforcement learning?
+Supervised imitation-based approaches \citep{emmons_rvs_2022, chen_decision_2021, peng_advantage-weighted_2019} are becoming increasingly popular for learning policies offline due to their straightforward optimization objective and ease of use with large foundation models \citep{kim_openvla_2024, zhao_learning_2023, brohan_rt-2_2023, brohan_rt-1_2022}.
+However, recent work has highlighted the limitations of these supervised approaches and demonstrated that off-policy reinforcement learning (RL) leads to improved performance when the data is sub-optimal or noisy, and can be more reliable for stochastic environments and long-horizon tasks \citep{kumar_when_2022, brandfonbrener_when_2022, paster_you_2022}.
+Given these seemingly opposing approaches, it is natural to ask: can we get the best of both supervised learning and temporal-difference learning for offline reinforcement learning?
 Specifically, can we provide an approach that provides the training efficiency and stability of supervised learning, while still gaining the performance benefits of multi-step temporal difference learning?

-In this work we investigate such an approach, by supervised pre-training off-policy reinforcement algorithms to obtain approximate behavior policy and values before attempting improvement.
-Our core contribution is to demonstrate that pre-training the critic in addition to the policy is crucial to achieve efficient and stable improvement beyond the performance of the behavior policy.
+In this paper, we investigate such a supervised pre-training approach to obtain approximate behavior policies and value functions before attempting improvement with off-policy RL.
+While a naive approach might simply be to pre-train the policy with behavior cloning, this generally does not provide much benefit (as we will show), since it does not provide a value function, which off-policy RL algorithms require to improve the policy.
+Our core contribution is to demonstrate that pre-training a critic is essential to achieve efficient and stable improvement beyond the behavior policy performance.
+Our approach can be straightforwardly combined with existing off-policy reinforcement learning algorithms with minimal modification, to improve their training efficiency and stability.

-As a motivational example, we can consider offline tabular $Q$-learning on the simple 4 state MDP illustrated below, where we are provided with a single offline trajectory from an unknown policy.
+The remainder of the paper is structured as follows.
+We begin by reviewing the relevant background for offline reinforcement learning.
+We then present a motivational example to provide intuition for why supervised pre-training can improve subsequent off-policy RL, before building on this example to provide a theoretical analysis of the expected efficiency improvement from pre-training.
+We generalize our procedure for entropy-regularized reinforcement learning, and provide algorithms for applying our approach in practice to modern offline RL algorithms.
+Finally, we demonstrate that the hypothesized efficiency gains hold in practice on standard offline RL benchmarks.